To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 In general, though, I recommend you get a bench with at least 15 and 30 degrees as your lowest options, with 85 degrees as the max.
 This way, you have multiple different positions for incline bench presses, and you’re not completely upright for overhead press variations.

-A lot of times, you’re going to be able to see how good or bad the shipping, handling, and overall packaging is for different pieces of home gym equipment.
+A lot of times, you’re going to be able to see how good or bad the shipping, handling, and overall packaging are for different pieces of home gym equipment.

 You’re going to hear complaints if a certain company isn’t doing a great job with quality control especially.
 Nobody wants to drop $500+ on a premium bench and have it all scuffed up, missing hardware, etc.